 In warm conditions, ensure you use a synthetic (quick-drying) t-shirt and undies.
 In colder weather, pack warm long merino underwear, beanie, gloves, fleece and a raincoat.
 Layering is everything in the outdoors and if you don’t know what that is, google it!

-Padded shorts, rugged mountain bike shoes and a spare pair for camp wouldn’t go amiss either.
+Padded shorts, rugged mountain bike shoes and a spare pair for the camp wouldn’t go amiss either.

 Make sure you’ve included the following: